ronnymees/introduction_to_prototyping/docs/81_docker/README.md

        - /usr/src/app/vue-monitor/node_modules
 ```

-If you look at the above file we defined three services each has its own docker file.
+If you look at the above file we defined three services.
 The most important thing here is the volumes part we need to mount the whole part of the application and node_modules folder as well.
 We need to mount the node_modules folder because the volume is not mounted during the build.

 **mysqldb**: